 Selma - Iron Gate is a very small town located in the state of Virginia.
 With a population of 3,079 people and just one neighborhood, Selma - Iron Gate is the 170th largest community in Virginia.

-Selma - Iron Gate is a blue-collar town, with 44.12% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Selma - Iron Gate, you'll notice that it is more blue-collar than most other communities in America.
+44.12% of Selma - Iron Gate’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Selma - Iron Gate is a town of professionals, construction workers and builders, and production and manufacturing workers.
 There are especially a lot of people living in Selma - Iron Gate who work in office and administrative support (9.84%), management occupations (9.48%), and teaching (7.27%).

-Selma - Iron Gate is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Selma - Iron Gate does not have a public transit system used by locals to get to and from work.

 The citizens of Selma - Iron Gate are slightly less educated than the national average of 21.84% for the average city or town: 15.12% of adults in Selma - Iron Gate have a bachelor's degree or advanced degree